HubSpot/Singularity/README.md

 - Pause a deployed item.
 All running tasks are stopped but the item is not removed.
 Deploys of paused items are not possible.
 Users can un-pause the item to restart its tasks and be able to deploy.
 - Manually run a *Scheduled Job* or *On-Demand* item
 - Decommission a slave which means that all tasks running in the specific slave will be migrated to other slaves
 - Decommission a *logical rack*, meaning that all slave hosts in the rack will be decommissioned.
-When running in AWS a rack corresponds to an availability zone.
+The *rackid* attribute can be used when running the mesos slave process to specify which rack the slave belongs to.
+For example when running in AWS a rack could corresponds to the availability zone ( /usr/local/sbin/mesos-slave --attributes=rackid:us-east-1e).

 ![SingularityUI Slaves screen](Docs/images/SingularityUI_Slaves.png)